-In your final year, you will receive support and guidance on starting out in the industry, with regular talks and workshops by directors, agents, casting directors, tax advisers and Equity representatives.
+In your final year, you will receive support and guidance on starting out in the industry, with regular talks and workshops by directors, agents, casting directors, tax advisers and representatives from actors' trade union, Equity.
 You will be mentored by actors currently working in the profession, and the programme provides a specialist Industry Consultant to assist you in the transition from training to professional life.
-Students who have the right to work in the UK are eligible for student membership of British Actors' Equity, the actors' trade union, and for full Equity membership on completing the training.
+Students who have the right to work in the UK are eligible for student membership of British Actors' Equity, and for full Equity membership on completing the training.